 Introduction

-The trip validity shall be verified in accordance with point 9.2. of Annex IIIA.
+The trip validity shall be verified in accordance with point 9.2. of this UNR.
 For the valid trips, the final RDE results are calculated as follows for vehicles with ICE, NOVC-HEV and OVC-HEV.

 For the complete RDE trip and for the urban part of the RDE trip (k=t=total, k=u=urban):